pandas-dev/pandas/doc/source/groupby.rst

    ``apply`` can act as a reducer, transformer, *or* filter function, depending on exactly what is passed to it.
    So depending on the path taken, and exactly what you are grouping.
-Thus the grouped columns(s) may be included in the output as well as set the indices.
+Thus the grouped columns(s) may be included in the output as well as set the indexes.

 .. warning::